 Introverts are great leaders, but a lot of people think extroverts are the ones who will be better leaders.
 It is common to assume that those who are extroverted make better leaders, but introverts are in a unique position to navigate challenges their colleagues may be struggling to do.
 The myth that introverts are not as effective leaders as their extroverted brothers is not true.

-HBDIMost introverts have quiet traits that help make them incredible leaders and mentors.
-Instead of tapping into their unique, introverted genius, some leaders may wind up spending time and energy trying to present themselves as an extrovert, thinking it is the way to make themselves more successful.
+Most introverts have quiet traits that help make them incredible leaders and mentors.
+Instead of tapping into their unique, introverted genius, some leaders may wind up spending time and energy trying to present themselves as extrovert, thinking it is the way to make themselves more successful.
 In reality, great leaders typically possess a mix of both extroverted and introverted qualities and, most importantly, have the self-awareness to know when to embrace each style.

 Here are five things you can do to become a successful leader, even if you are introverted.
 Most of all, learn how to capitalise on those unique traits that make you a better leader.

 The notion that extroverted individuals make better leaders comes from the fact that many naturally extroverted people tend to hold positions of power.
 Stereotypes about what leaders are supposed to be can lead you to wonder whether introverted styles might work.
 An introverted leader can also lead, mentor, make big decisions, and build strong networks just like them.
 As they tend to be quiet and prefer to communicate in small groups, it helps them to connect with people more and develop a stronger bond.
-This authentic relationship-building can make them better leaders as teams would feel highly motivated when working with them.
+This authentic relationship-building can make them better leaders, as teams would feel highly motivated when working with them.

 As introverts prefer to stay quiet, people often assume that they do not have excellent communication skills or are not comfortable in their own skin.
 After all, a common belief is that extroverts are excellent public speakers and great networkers–two things often sought in leaders–and that introverts simply seem to lack them.